 What makes us unique

 All applications for the Ph.D. program must be submitted online through The Graduate School.
-Applications will be reviewed and assessed individually by the department's graduate faculty based on:
+Applications will be reviewed and assessed individually by the School of Hotel, Restaurant and Tourism’s graduate faculty based on:

 - Promise of ability to adequately pursue advanced study and research

-- Personal and/or phone interview
+- In-person and/or phone interviews